Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: The Williamson conjecture

-We remark that a single Williamson sequence of order $n$ can often be used to generate more than one Williamson sequence of order~$2n$ by applying equivalence operations to the Williamson sequence $A$, $B$, $C$, $D$ before using the construction.
-For example, the single inequivalent Williamson sequence of order 5 can be used to generate both inequivalent Williamson sequences of order 10 using this construction with an appropriate reordering of $A$, $B$, $C$, $D$.
+We remark that a single set of Williamson sequences of order $n$ can often be used to generate more than one set of Williamson sequences of order~$2n$ by applying equivalence operations to the quadruple $A$, $B$, $C$, $D$ before using the construction.
+For example, the single inequivalent set of Williamson sequences of order 5 can be used to generate both inequivalent sets of Williamson sequences of order 10 using this construction with an appropriate reordering of $A$, $B$, $C$, $D$.